tanzhanwen/CSC301Project-SearchBlueprint/Phase2/Process.md

 **Description of any other tools (e.g. Project Management/Bug tracking) you have used. ** We created private Facebook Group to post any updates that would be of interest for the group, as well as a place to post any notifications that affects the project (i.e: completion of subtasks, absence from meeting, third party resources, etc).
-Since github already has issue tracking, branches to manage different version tress, we agreed as a group to stick to just Github to manage all of our project needs.
+Since GitHub already has issue tracking, branches to manage different version tress, we agreed as a group to stick to just GitHub to manage all of our project needs.

 **Description of any other major decisions/conventions you may have made/used during the process, and why.**
 - We will vote on a Scrum Master by end of the week, as we learned the importance of having a leader to keep everyone on